 2:9 But you are a chosen race, a royal priesthood, a holy nation, a people for a treasured possession, so you may proclaim the virtues of him who called you out of darkness into his marvelous light;

-2:10 who were not ever a people, but now are a people of God; ones who were not pitied, but now are pitied.
+2:10 who before were not a people, but now are a people of God; ones who were not pitied, but now are pitied.

-2:11 Brethren, I exhort you: as sojourners and aliens, abstain from fleshly lusts, which war against the soul;
+2:11 Beloved, I exhort you: as sojourners and aliens, abstain from fleshly lusts, which war against the soul;

 2:12 having your conduct good among the gentiles, in order that while they denounce you as evil-doers, by observing your good works they may glorify God in the day of visitation.